MrAvantiC/NeoVim-Config/README.md

 ## Requirement
 * installed version of NVIM
 * AG (SilverSearcher)
+* Node and NPM (for plugin post-install hook)

 ## Installation
-1. Install NVIM with at least version 0.2.0 on current machine
+1. Install NVIM
   * apt-get on Ubuntu or brew on OSX: https://github.com/neovim/neovim/wiki/Installing-Neovim
   * Make sure install related python modules with it - for help see: `:help provider-python` in vim
 2. After installing, open up NVIM, do `:CheckHealth` and resolve eventual missing dependencies